-Welcome to Richard Bland College of William & Mary.
+Welcome to Richard Bland College.
 You have joined a community of learners who seek an exceptional educational experience with the ultimate goal of transferring to William & Mary or another highly ranked university in the Commonwealth or around the world.
 As a student, you will be supported by a dedicated team of professors and staff who are committed to your success.

 The award-winning Exceptional Student Experience (ESE@RBC) program connects you to a Learner Mentor who acts as your guide, coach, and advisor, ensuring that every step of your educational journey leads directly to graduation and successful transfer.